ohsuz/Madcamp-Week1-TabApp/README.md

 </div><br>

 :heavy_check_mark: **How to add a word**
 - Just press the "녹음" button and say a word!
-Thanks to **STT(Speech To Text)**, the word you said will be shown in the screen without typing it with your hands
+Thanks to **STT(Speech To Text)**, the word you said will be shown in the screen without typing it with your hands.
-- Press the "변환" button, then the word is automatically translated into the language of the corresponding vocabulary by using **PAPAGO API**
+- Press the "변환" button, then the word is automatically translated into the language of the corresponding vocabulary by using **PAPAGO API**.
-- Press the "추가" button to save the word
+- Press the "추가" button to save the word.
 > Example 1: English Vocabulary
 <div>
 <img width="19%" src="https://user-images.githubusercontent.com/59340911/91050006-01820f00-e659-11ea-9d5d-47fdfbc78384.jpg">